-- (a) If the contract is expected to exceed the simplified acquisition threshold and it is not initiated with Ability One under the Javits-Wagner-O'Day Act: - (1) Insert 552.237-70, Qualifications of Offerors, in the solicitation. - (2) Insert 552.237-71, Qualifications of Employees, in the solicitation and contract.
+- (a) If the contract is expected to exceed the simplified acquisition threshold and it is not initiated with Ability One under the Javits-Wagner-O'Day Act insert 552.237-71, Qualifications of Employees, in the solicitation and contract.
 If needed, use supplemental provisions or clauses to describe specific requirements for employees performing work on the contract. - (b) Insert 552.237-72, Prohibition Regarding "Quasi-Military Armed Forces," in solicitations and contracts for guard service.